idirlab/LLMTaxo/README.md

 ## Note
 Due to the privacy issue of social media platforms, we only release tweet id for COVID-19 vaccine dataset.

-The final taxonmies are privided in "taxonomy" folder.
+The final taxonmies are provided in "taxonomy" folder.

 ![LLMTaxo Framework](./framework.png)